laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Typically, measurements are done in the rotational part of the rower, on the flywheel.
 There is a magnetic reed sensor or optical sensor that will measure time between either magnets or reflective stripes, which gives an **Impulse** each time a magnet or stripe passes.
 For example, when the flywheel rotates on a NordicTrack RX800, the passing of a magnet on the flywheel triggers a reed-switch, that delivers a pulse to our Raspberry Pi.

 Depending on the **number of impulse providers** (i.e. the number of magnets or stripes), the number of impulses per rotation increases, increasing the resolution of the measurement.
 By measuring the **time between impulses**, deductions about angular velocity and acceleration of the flywheel can be made.
 As described in [the architecture](Architecture.md), Open Rowing Monitor's `GpioTimerService.js` measures the time between two subsequent impulses and reports this as a stream of *currentDt* values: the time between two subsequent impulses. *currentDt* is the basis for all our angular calculations.
+These calculations are typically performed in the `pushValue` function of `engine/Flywheel.js`

 Open Rowing Monitor needs to keep track of several metrics about the flywheel and its state, including